Sharilee shares her experience with a workplace bully and the mistakes she made, with the hope of helping others to NOT do the same.

 There is a lot of information about how to deal with bullies, each with its own viewpoint.
 The site, KickBully.com, outlines how to understand the bully and, in essence, beat him at his own game.
 Other sites, such as BullyOnline, focus more on getting outside intervention with your problem.

 Whichever way you go, plan your approach and make a promise to yourself that you will not allow this to go on indefinitely.
 You will either confront and communicate with the harasser in a way that is effective, try to get outside help, or leave.
 It is intolerable to not to do anything for too long.

 I Was Intimidated

-I had been raised to be obedient to your boss, and to not rebel against authority.
-I honestly didn't know what to do because I knew it was wrong, but did not have the tools to deal with this.
+For those raised to be "nice girls" or maybe "good boys," workplace harassment can come as quite a shock.
+When it first started to happen, I did not know what to do.
+I had been raised to be obedient to my boss and not rebel against authority.
+I knew it was wrong but did not have the tools to deal with it.
 So, I did nothing.
-I let this person intimidate me.
+I let this person continue to intimidate me.

 What I should have done was to document it, and then taken some kind of action.

 I Was New

 I was new to the job and had not built up any alliances of my own.
 This is one of the hazards of being new and a reason why new employees are especially vulnerable to workplace bullying.